EMPAT94/empat94.github.io/_gs/Chapter 31 - Best of both worlds.md

 "And then _you_ have your Spells," Carol smirked.

 "And then I have my Spells."
 I smiled.
-"Best of both worlds.
-And then some."
+"Best of both worlds."